Franklin, Tennessee: Pilgrimage Music and Cultural Festival

 Pilgrimage is a music festival put together by Kevin Griffin, who lives and works as a musician in Franklin.
 Premiering in 2015, it draws nationally prominent acts from a variety of genres.
 Pilgrimage is held in late September and takes place at The Park at Harlinsdale.
 In addition to musical acts, it features children's activities, food, and a marketplace showcasing local crafts.

 Main Street Festival

 Franklin's Main Street Festival involves artisans, four stages, two carnivals, and two food courts installed in the historic Franklin Square and Downtown District.
 Arts and crafts booths run from First to Fifth Avenue.

 Pumpkinfest

 Pumpkinfest is an annual fundraiser for the Heritage Foundation of Franklin and Williamson County, held on the Saturday before Halloween.
 The holiday theme is carried through activities including music, children's amusements, local artisans, and food.

 Dickens of a Christmas

-Dickens of a Christmas is celebrated every second week in December, attracting approximately 50,000 visitors yearly.
-It takes place in Historic Downtown Franklin.
+Dickens of a Christmas is an annual event that attracts approximately 50,000 visitors.
+It takes place in Historic Downtown Franklin and is celebrated during the second week in December.
 Costumed volunteers masquerade as figures from Charles Dickens' A Christmas Carol.
 Music and dancing are a big part of the festival, and local school and church musical groups often perform.
 Victorian cuisine is served to visitors, and an arts and crafts bazaar features prominently in Public Square.